 Africa » Morocco » Tadla-Azilal » El Kelaa des Sraghna In 788, about a century after the Arab conquest of North Africa, successive Moorish dynasties began to rule in Morocco.
 In the 16th century, the Sa'adi monarchy, particularly under Ahmad AL-MANSUR (1578-1603), repelled foreign invaders and inaugurate... ... read more

-I am currently living in Dhaka, Bangladesh and will be blogging about living here and traveling in the region.
+I am currently living in Seattle, Washington.
+From August 2012 to June 2014 I lived in Dhaka, Bangladesh and blogged about living there and traveling around Southeast Asia.
 This blog also contains my stories from living in Istanbul, two years as a Peace Corps Volunteer in Morocco, and some other summer travels. ... full info